typora/support.typora.io/_posts/2016-06-06-Auto Numbering.md

 }
 ```

-If you want `TOC` entities also be auto-numbered, you could try [http://pastebin.com/NYugSbXk](http://pastebin.com/NYugSbXk) posted by a Typora user.
+If you want Table of Contents`[TOC]` entities also be auto-numbered, you can add [this CSS code](http://pastebin.com/NYugSbXk) posted by a Typora user.